 When sexual assault occurs, survivors may feel they are not able to handle the challenge alone.
 They hide behind shame and guilt, blaming themselves for the assault.
 Due to the trauma, they are at greater risk for mental health conditions.
 Survivors of sexual abuse may develop:

-- Depressive symptoms: this can feel hopeless and like nothing is going to get better.
+- Depressive symptoms: this can feel like hopeless or as if nothing is going to get better.
 This occurs especially if they are feeling unheard, invalidated, and have not had trauma addressed with any type of therapy

 - Anxiety: the body holds trauma inside of it, which can come out as rage, anger, and anxious thoughts or feelings.
 They may feel afraid to leave their house and have a chronic fear of the world around them, including anyone or anything that reminds them of the assault